codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 1. You are a **neuroimaging person**
 - I finally really understand this "Affine Registration" my toolboxes uses
-- PyTorch is some fast neural network stuff.
-I didn't understand that part!
+- PyTorch is some neural network stuff.
+I didn't fully understand that part but it enables really fast image registration!
-- The next time I preprocess or write a toolbox for preprocessing **I'll use torchreg**!
+- The next time I'll align Niftis **I'll use torchreg**!

 2. You are a **deep learning person**
-- I finally kinda understand what PyTorch does in the background of the training loops I always use!
+- I finally kinda understand what PyTorch does in the background of the training loops I always use...
-- I will copy&paste the ~10 lines and will plot/print the affine, the moved image and the gradients in the loop to get a feeling for what is happening in the background!
+- ...but I will play with the Colab notebook and plot/print affine, moved and gradients in the loop to get a feeling for what is happening in the background!
 - The word gradient does not scare me anymore!
-- If I ever want to apply Affine Registration **I'll use torchreg**!
+- If I ever want to apply Affine/Rigid Registration **I'll use torchreg**!

 3. You are a **nerd**
 - Interesting read, nice comprehensive + short code!